 Have an idea of a change you want to make or an area of life or work that is bothering you

 Be honest with yourself

 Be ready to make a commitment to take action

 I think I want to start coaching now.
 What do I do?

 We will talk over your understanding of this service and what you are hoping to get out of it.
-We will look at a package to fit your needs.
-Our first session will look in greater depth a what coaching can do for you.
-If you decide it is not for you, you will not be charged for this.
-Nothing ventured etc etc
+We will look at a package that best fit your needs now.

 Season’s greetings from TopHat Coaching to you and your family.
 Thank you for being part of TopHat Coaching in 2019.